Arrogance Ignorance and Greed: Release and promotion

 The album was announced in the duo's fan club newsletter of July 2009, and the album quickly became "hotly anticipated".
 The duo uploaded samples of the album onto their website 29 September 2009.
 In addition to touring, the duo spent the end of September and much of October promoting the album on radio.
 The duo were interviewed by John Rockley for his BBC Radio Gloucestershire show on 30 September.
 Bob Harris played "Evolution" on his BBC Radio 2 show the following day.
 On 4 October, the duo began their County Town Tour.
 Mike Harding played a song from the album on his BBC Radio 2 show The Mike Harding Show on 7 October.
 On 8 October, Knightley was interviewed about the album on Spirit FM's show The Ian Crouch Show.
 Mike Harding interviewed the duo for 15 October for usage on a later show.
 On 17 October, Beer was interviewed about the album for BBC Radio Wiltshire and on 18 October by Ian Pearce for BBC Three Counties Radio.
-On 21 October, John Barnes interviewed Knightley about the album for BBC Radio Lancashire and on 22 October, he appeared on The Paul Franks Show to talk about the album on BBC WM.
+On 21 October, John Barnes interviewed Knightley about the album for BBC Radio Lancashire and on 22 October, he appeared on The Paul Franks Show to talk about the album on BBC Radio WM.
 On both days, Fiona Talkington played songs from the album on BBC Radio 3's Late Junction show.
 On 23 October, Johnnie Walker played the title track on BBC Radio 2 and declared Show of Hands to be "such a good band".
 This airing of the song saw the album climb numerous Amazon.co.uk charts.
 The duo reported on 23 October that it currently charted at number 49 on the "Music Bestsellers (All)" chart", number 3 on the "Music Bestsellers (World & Folk genre)" chart, a rise of 150%, number 12 on the "Hot Future Releases (All)" chart, number 1 on the "Hot Future Releases (World & Folk)" chart and number 9 on the "Movers & Shakers In Music" chart, a rise of 157%.